 Our residents make our community what it is.
-Sure, the services, amenities, and beautiful spaces are great, but the people who live here give it the passion and soul.
+Sure, the services, amenities, and beautiful spaces are great, but the people who live at our 55 and over apartments give them the passion and soul.
 Read more about a few of them and how they have continued to flourish since making Avidor their home.

 by Emma R. Frey

 Ginger, from Ohio, has always loved music of all kinds, but especially classical opera.
 She was a public-school teacher for 30 years and was absolutely thrilled to share her love of opera with her students.
 “Music is my passion,” she says.

 In 2011, Ginger lost her husband and found herself needing to move back closer to her son outside Minneapolis, MN.
 “I wanted to watch my grandchildren grow up, of course, but I also had learned through experience with my parents, what a gift it is that I could give my son that I was living close as I aged,” she notes.

 Ginger decided to move into Avidor Edina, and after getting settled in, put the word out around the community to see if anyone else was interested in opera.
 She received a tremendous response.
 As a result of that, Ginger created an opera group at the community, starting off with one session on a piece from Carmen, which eventually led into a second session.
 “We watched the first two acts in one sitting and then they came back a couple of days later and watched the second two acts and they loved it,” she says.

 Ginger adds that she has other ideas to share.
 “You know, once a teacher always a teacher and I enjoy sharing.”

 Meet Sheila and Anne | Avidor Glenview, IL

 Sheila and Anne met at Avidor Glenview and soon became fast friends.